 On a windswept hilltop north of Kyushu’s Mt.
 Aso caldera, one of the largest volcanic caldera in the world, there stands a bunch of giant boulders.
 They seem to be arranged in two somewhat straight lines, with a couple of clusters of boulders off to one side.
 There is nothing else around but grass and the odd bit of scrub.

-Some archaeologists believe that in the time when the caldera was a giant crater lake this northern rim of the caldera, the flank of the earlier volcano, was the site of human settlements.
-Some people believe that these boulders were moved onto this hilltop by those early humans and laid out into a pattern for purposes of some sort of religious observance.
-Some geologists suggest instead that the boulders are the product of a particularly tough strain of lava flow, less susceptible to erosion than that around it.
+Some archaeologists theorize that in the time when the caldera was a giant crater lake this northern rim of the caldera, the flank of the earlier volcano, was the site of human settlements.
+Some local people believe that these boulders were moved onto this hilltop by those early humans and laid out into a pattern for purposes of some sort of religious observance.
+Geologists tell us that these are andasite boulders more than two million years old, making them the product of a particularly tough strain of lava flow, less susceptible to erosion than that around it.

 Driving up the hill to the Oshito Ishi stones, the first thing one sees is a great lump of stone, a megalith with a pointy peak, sitting atop the hill.

 Drawing closer, there’s a small hut and a parking lot.
 Pay your JPY200 admission fee at the hut and receive a brochure and a compass.
 “A compass?”, you say to yourself.
 “But I can see the stones, just above me on the hill.
 What are the chances I’ll get lost on the way up?”